West Palm Beach Truck Accident Lawyer

 Truck crashes are some of the most serious collisions motorists can get into on the road.
 A victim can suffer life-threatening injuries that may take years to heal.
-Based in Miami, the truck accident lawyers at Frankl & Kominsky know the devastating consequences that a collision with an 18 wheeler can have on you and your family.
+Based in West Palm Beach, the truck accident lawyers at Frankl Kominsky know the devastating consequences that a collision with an 18 wheeler can have on you and your family.
 We can aggressively pursue your right to compensation if you were hit by a careless commercial driver.Federal and State Regulations Govern Truck Drivers and Companies

 Tractor-trailers dwarf most other vehicles on Florida roads and highways.
 They can weigh up to 80,000 pounds under federal law, and more with the proper state permit.
 They often transport cargo over long distances, which can add to their weight and also increase the risk of an accident.